Gracilaria

-Gracilaria is a genus of red algae (Rhodophyta) notable for its economic importance as an agarophyte, as well as its use as a food for humans and various species of shellfish.
-Various species within the genus are cultivated among Asia, South America, Africa and Oceania.
+Gracilaria, also known as Irish moss or ogonori, is a genus of red algae in the family Gracilariaceae.
+It is notable for its economic importance as an agarophyte meaning that it is used to make agar, as well as its use as a food for humans and various species of shellfish.
+Various species in the genus are cultivated among Asia, South America, Africa and Oceania.
+They produce over 90% of the world's agar.